The 125 GeV Higgs signal at the LHC in the CP Violating MSSM: A light Higgs mass within the CPV-MSSM

 \section{A light Higgs mass within the CPV-MSSM}

-Within the theoretical framework of the MSSM, non-zero phases of $\mu$, $M_i$( i= 1,2,3) and/or $A_f$ can induce CP violation in the Higgs sector radiatively, via the interactions of the Higgs bosons with the sfermions and gauginos.
-Thus these complex phases will break the CP invariance of the tree level scalar potential.
-As a result there will appear modifications to the values of the Higgs masses as well as the Higgs couplings.
-These effects could be described either diagrammatically or through the effective potential technique.
-Either way, we only need to recall here the basics.
-The starting point is the two Higgs doublets of the MSSM, which can be written as gauge eigenstates in the form
+Within the framework of the MSSM, non-zero phases of $\mu$, $M_i$ ($i=1,2,3$) and/or $A_f$ ($f=t,b,\tau$) can induce CP violation in the Higgs sector radiatively, via the interactions of the Higgs bosons with the sfermions and gauginos.
+These interactions lead to modifications of the Higgs masses as well as the Higgs couplings, breaking the CP invariance of the tree level scalar potential.
+Presence of CP violation in the Higgs sector leads to scalar-pseudoscalar mixing, resulting in CP-mixed physical Higgs states.
+In the following we describe this mixing schematically and explicitly present the dependence of mixing on different complex parameters.
+The gauge eigenstates of the MSSM Higgs doublets are given by

 with